Hypoxic and Anoxic Brain Injuries

 Medical Reviewer: Kenneth Ngo, MD

-The primary cause of these types of brain injuries is a lack of oxygen flow to the brain.
-Oxygen deprivation can arise for a variety of reasons, and stroke is one common cause.
-However, it can also occur if the lungs themselves experience trauma and are not able to take in oxygen properly, or if oxygen flow within the body is impaired for any reason.
+Oxygen deprivation is the cause for both types of brain injuries.
+Lack of oxygen to the brain can happen for a variety of reasons.
+A stroke is a common cause, however, oxygen deprivation can also occur if the lungs themselves experience trauma and are not able to take in oxygen properly or if oxygen flow within the body is impaired for any reason.

 Physical impairments: